 Ross Hauser, MD, explains the key to treating groin pain is in identifying the cause of the groin pain.

-• Groin pain develops from a variety of causes, including athletic and non-athletic injuries as well as internal factors.
+• Groin pain and tenderness develops from a variety of causes including athletic and non-athletic injuries as well as internal anatomical factors.

-• Groin pain is frequently caused by ligament laxity.
+• Overlooked in the complexity of trying to diagnose groin pain is ligament laxity.
+Weakened, frayed ligaments that cause instability.
 Therefore, physicians experienced in ligament referral patterns should be consulted in cases of groin pain.

 Identifying groin pain